-Who is a candidate?
+Who is a Candidate?

 Keratoconus is one of the conditions that cause irregularity of the cornea.
 Surgeries, such as refractive surgery, LASIK, can also lead to corneal irregularity.
 The cornea must be smooth in order to correct your vision with glasses or soft contact lenses.

 Some inflammatory conditions also cause serious damage to the front surface of the eye.
 Patients who cannot close their lids completely may also experience problems with the health of the surface of the eye.

-What are the advantages?
+What are the Advantages of Scleral Contacts?

-Large diameter lenses, such as scleral lenses, may be more comfortable than lenses that rest on the cornea.
+Large diameter lenses, such as scleral lenses, may be more comfortable than other lenses that rest on the cornea.
 The cornea is one of the most highly sensitive tissues in the body.

 The conjunctiva (the tissue that lies over the sclera) is much less sensitive.
 Scleral lenses rest primarily or exclusively on the conjunctiva and therefore considered much more comfortable.